As Summer approaches there are lots of things to do at no or low cost on our doorstep…

 In Beverley you can find Treasure House and the Beverley Guildhall, both of which have things for children to do and toys to play with, and in Hedon is Hedon Museum.

 Sometimes the museums have extra free events on for families, usually craft sessions or trails (you’ll find these on the Mumbler School Holidays page or Events Calendar).
 The Hull History Centre on Worship Street (near Hull New Theatre) is also worth a visit.
-They have History Makers, a free family activity once a month and there’s often a historical exhibition in the main foyer.
+They have History Makers, a free family activity once a month and there’s often a historical exhibition in the main foyer (these are not currently running due to Covid restrictions).

 Hull has it’s own nature reserve, located on Noddle Hill Way in Bransholme.
 We took a trip down there last year, there are paths around the reserve and lots of wildlife to see.

 Just across the Humber Bridge on the south bank are 2 great nature reserves, Water’s Edge and Far Ings, there’s also Whisby Park which is about an hour’s drive over the bridge.
 All 3 of these are free entry and have visitor centres, walking trails to explore and bird hides dotted around.
 Water’s Edge and Whisby Park also have play areas and a café.
-We are still on what feels like a never ending quest to see a Kingfisher and have it on good authority that there is one at Far Ings, but we have yet to see it.
 The paths along the banks of the south bank adjacent to the Waters Edge and Far Ings are well looked after and perfect for bike rides too.

 There is also a short nature trail and walk at Bridgehead Business Park, Hessle.
 Park in the car park and start it from the side that backs onto the East Riding Household Waste site (the tip), you can then walk through a short wooded section looking out for unusual things such as junk models and even a next full of dinosaur eggs!